-The Zika Virus is a deadly threat spreading to new areas of the world, so it’s becoming even more important to understand everything you can about the symptoms and remedies, including the use of papaya, vitamin C, hydrogen peroxide, curcumin, Echinacea, cat’s claw, zinc, selenium, and Chinese skullcap.
+The Zika virus is a deadly threat spreading to new areas of the world, so it’s becoming even more important to understand everything you can about the remedies, including the use of papaya, vitamin C, hydrogen peroxide, curcumin, Echinacea, cat’s claw, zinc, selenium, and Chinese skullcap.

 Zika Virus Remedies

-Vitamin C: When you are suffering from any type of infection, it’s usually due to your immune system being compromised or distracted in some way.
-The fastest way to get your immune system back in order is to increase your vitamin C intake.
-Vitamin C acts as an antioxidant, stimulates white blood cell production, and is an integral part of regrowth and repair of damaged parts of the body.
+Vitamin C acts as an antioxidant, stimulates white blood cell production, boosts the immune system and is an integral part of regrowth and repair of damaged parts of the body.
 If you’re suffering from Zika, add vitamin C-rich foods, such as papaya, broccoli, bell peppers, strawberries, kiwi and cauliflower to your diet!

-Chinese Skullcap: When it comes to anti-viral herbs, few are as strong as Chinese skullcap, which has been a part of traditional Chinese medicine for centuries.
-If you have been diagnosed with Zika virus or suspect that you have contracted it, this herb can rapidly eliminate the pathogens and get you back to normal quickly.
+If you have been diagnosed with Zika virus or suspect that you have contracted it, Chinese skullcap can rapidly eliminate the pathogens and get you back to normal quickly.
+When it comes to anti-viral herbs, few are as strong as this herb, which has been a part of traditional Chinese medicine for centuries.

-Selenium-Rich Foods: Aside from vitamin C, our immune system would be unable to function without selenium, an essential mineral that many people overlook.
 Selenium ensures the proper function and deployment of the immune system, particularly against viruses.
-Selenium even acts as an antioxidant in some contexts, so it can do wonders against the Zika virus.
-Selenium-rich foods include Brazil nuts, tuna, sunflower seeds, oysters, turkey and sardines.
+It even acts as an antioxidant in some contexts, so it can do wonders against the Zika virus.
+Selenium-rich foods include Brazil nuts, tuna, sunflower seeds, oysters, turkey, and sardines.

-Zinc-Rich Foods: Another key components of our immune system strength and health is zinc.
-Without zinc, our “first responders” of the immune system wouldn’t act as quickly when seeking out bacteria and viruses.
-Zinc is also essential for the formation of new proteins and cells, which means that it aids in repair and recovery following an infection.
+Zinc plays a key role in ensuring healthy immune system and seeking out bacteria and viruses such as Zika.
+It is also essential for the formation of new proteins and cells, which means that it aids in repair and recovery following an infection.
 Zinc-rich foods include oysters, pumpkin seeds, veal, beef, flax seeds and shrimp.